section 8

 • Harassment of neighbours based on protected characteristics

-Ground 14: The Key Possession Ground
+Ground 14 Eviction: Using the Key Possession Ground

 Ground 14 is a discretionary ground for possession.
 This means that even if you prove the behaviour occurred, the court has the power to decide whether it is reasonable to grant a possession order.
 The judge will weigh the seriousness of the behaviour, any steps the tenant has taken to address it, and the impact of eviction on the tenant and their household.